Mediterranean Diet - CancerChoices

 See More

 The Mediterranean diet is part of a lifestyle that also includes generous amounts of physical activity,1Mayo Clinic staff.
 Nutrition and healthy eating: Mediterranean diet: a heart-healthy eating plan.
 Mayo Clinic.
 July 23, 2021.
-Viewed May 10, 2022. and so it relates closely to two of our 7 Healing Practices: Eating Well and Moving More.
+Viewed May 10, 2022. and so it relates closely to two of our 7 Lifestyle Practices: Eating Well and Moving More.
 However, virtually none of the studies we evaluated in this review measured or even mentioned physical activity, reporting only on diet.
 We cannot assume that people asked to follow a Mediterranean diet increased their physical activity in these studies.
 We review and assess studies that combine changes in diet with changes in physical activity in a separate section on both our Eating Well and Moving More pages at the bottom of the pages describing the evidence.

 Keep reading about a Mediterranean diet